christianbernier/blog/README.md

 # blog

 This is a personal blog where I can upload a photo with a caption every day.
+The frontend is written in Svelte using SvelteKit.
+It uses a PostgreSQL database to store the posts, and a Cloudflare-based S3 service to store the image files.

 ## Development Server